ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Discussion

 \section{Discussion}

 $\name$ addresses a central practical constraint of IMC, namely the absence of a fixed channel marker space, by introducing marker-adaptive hyperconvolutions that generate convolutional kernels from learned marker embeddings.
-Such design enables a single foundation model to operate on arbitrary measured marker subsets without re-training.
-Across virtual staining and multiple representation learning benchmarks, $\name$ achieves consistent improvements over VirTues, including strong zero-shot performance on unseen panels.
-On top of that, fully-convolutional $\name$ consistently outperformed its transformer-based alternative $\nameViT$.
-We attribute this strong performance gains across tasks to a natural property of convolutional models, which can easily preserve local spatial contexts and capture short-range dependencies that are crucial to understand tissue architecture and cellular interaction.
-Beyond that, the heteroscedastic objective provides per-pixel uncertainty estimates that closely track reconstruction error, offering a practical reliability signal for downstream use (e.g., prioritizing regions or markers requiring caution).
+Such design enables a single foundation model to operate on arbitrary measured marker subsets without re-training and architectural changes.
+Across virtual staining and multiple representation learning benchmarks, the $\name$ family achieves consistent improvements over VirTues and EVA, including strong zero-shot performance on unseen panels.
+We attribute this strong performance gains across tasks to pan-marker representations enabled by hyperconvolutional architecture that preserve local spatial contexts and capture short-range dependencies that are crucial to understand tissue architecture and cellular interaction (see Appendix~\ref{app:locality}).
+Beyond that, the heteroscedastic objective provides per-pixel uncertainty estimates that closely track reconstruction error, offering a practical reliability signal for downstream applications (e.g., prioritizing regions or markers requiring caution).

-While the proposed design is computationally efficient and cohort-deployable, several limitations remain.
+\textbf{Limitations.} While the proposed design is computationally efficient and cohort-deployable, several limitations remain.
 First, the training distribution is constrained by marker availability and dataset bias; rare biomarkers and under-represented tissue contexts may yield less reliable reconstructions, especially under zero-shot extrapolation.
 Second, our likelihood model assumes conditional independence across pixels and channels, which is a pragmatic approximation but may under-represent structured noise or cross-channel dependencies in IMC.